okeuday/pest/README.markdown

       -c              Perform internal consistency checks
       -e              Only process source files recursively
       -h              List available command line flags
-      -r              Recursively search directories
+      -m APPLICATION  Display a list of modules in an Erlang/OTP application -r              Recursively search directories
       -s SEVERITY     Set the minimum severity to use when reporting problems (default is 50)